rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 First and foremost, a human-friendly design is paramount.
 For instance, any button intended for user interaction should have a clear and sufficiently large border, ensuring that mobile users can easily identify the tappable area.
 Visual cues should appear when a cursor hovers over a button to encourage interaction.
 Conversely, a disabled button should be easily distinguishable from its active state.

-Here is the example Tailwind CSS code for a button:
+Here is the Tailwind CSS code for a button:

 ```css
 @layer components {